nohtsa/ironheart-bank/README.md

 ## Features:
 - Keep tabs on treasure card amounts and which characters hold which.
 - Add and remove any quantities
+- Logged treasure cards work as links to the wizard101 wiki of that treasure card.
 - See profile images of treasure cards as you go. **(Note: this feature is only allowed on the offline version.)**

 ## How to use: